openhwgroup/programs/program/CV32E40S-PPL.md

 * OBI

 Security features (Xsecure)
-* Security alert outputs
+* Security alert outputs (Minor and major alert pins that hardware can use e.g. to trigger reset or erase.
+See https://ibex-core.readthedocs.io/en/latest/03_reference/security.html)
-* Data independent timing
+* Data independent timing (Branches and div/divu/rem/remu will be made fixed latency.
+See https://ibex-core.readthedocs.io/en/latest/03_reference/security.html)
-* Dummy instruction insertion
+* Dummy instruction insertion (Randomly insert dummy instructions without functional impact to disrupt timing and power profiles.
+See https://ibex-core.readthedocs.io/en/latest/03_reference/security.html)
-* Register file ECC
+* Register file ECC (Add checksum or parity to register file words to detect (not correct) certain errors.
+See https://ibex-core.readthedocs.io/en/latest/03_reference/security.html)
-* Hardened PC
+* Hardened PC (Check that PC increments as expected for sequential code.
+See https://ibex-core.readthedocs.io/en/latest/03_reference/security.html)
-* Hardened CSRs
+* Hardened CSRs (Add shadow registers for critical CSRs to detect certain glitch attacks.
+See https://ibex-core.readthedocs.io/en/latest/03_reference/security.html)
-* Control flow hardening
+* Control flow hardening (Sanity check that branches are (not) taken as they should)
-* Functional unit hardening
+* Functional unit and FSM hardening (Encode critical signals and FSM state such that certain glitch attacks can be detected)
-* Bus interface hardening
+* Bus interface hardening (Check that bus protocol is not violated)
-* Reduction of profiling infrastructure
+* Reduction of profiling infrastructure (Prevent User mode from seeing Machine mode statistics)
 * Etc.

 Code size reduction extension (Zce) (see https://lists.riscv.org/g/tech-code-size/ for details)